swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 A package will be able to define an arbitrary number of products that are visible to all clients of the package.
 A product definition includes the type of product, the name (which must be unique among the products in the package), and the root set of targets that comprise the implementation of the product.

-Any target may be included in multiple products, though not all kinds of target apply to all products; for example, a test target is not able to be included in a library product.
+Any target may be included in multiple products, though not all kinds of targets apply to all products; for example, a test target is not able to be included in a library product.

 The products represent the publicly vended package outputs on which any client package can depend, and also define the characteristics of the produced artifacts.

 As mentioned earlier, Swift Package Manager already infers a set of implicit products based on the set of targets in the package.
-The inference rules will be supported and documented as part of this feature; this will allow all existing packages to continue to work unmodified, and will handle simple packages without a lot of extra work on the part of the author.
-Packages will only need to provide explicit product definitions when the intended products differ from what the Swift Package Manager would infer.
+One open question is whether inference rules will be supported and documented as part of this feature, in order to allow existing packages to continue to work unmodified and to avoid the need for explicit product definitions for simple packages.
+While the inference rules will need to be supported for existing packages, it is still an open question whether product will be inferred for packages using the Swift Pacakge Manager 4.0 version of the API.

-The inference rules are detailed in the next section of this document.
-Products will only be inferred if there are no explicit product definitions in the package; in considering the various ways in which a mixture of implicit and explicit products could interact, this all-or-nothing condition has turned out to be the only policy that is simple and understandable enough to be workable.
+The inference rules that apply to legacy packages are detailed in the next section of this document.

+Even if Swift Pacakge Manager 4.0 does infer products for non-legacy packages, products will only be inferred if there are no explicit product definitions in the package.
+The reason is that the interaction of a mixture of implicit and explicit products is likely to lead to significant complexity and to be a source of both confusion and bugs.

 An example of a package containing explicit product definitions: